Nanoxidil for Hair Loss: Efficacy, Side-Effects, vs. Minoxidil

 Is nanoxidil effective?

-Nanoxidil is a recent innovation and most of the studies on it are still underway.
-For instance, the phase II study from DS Healthcare Group Inc. is evaluating the efficacy and safety of nanoxidil in the treatment of mild to moderate androgenic alopecia.
-So far it has yielded some impressive results.
+Nanoxidil is a recent innovation and there are only a few studies, all manufacturer-sponsored.
+For instance, the phase II study from DS Healthcare Group Inc. evaluated the efficacy and safety of twice daily application of nanoxidil solution for the treatment of mild to moderate androgenic alopecia in 8 women and 19 men.
+The participants were asked to apply the solution twice daily for 6 months.

 Results of nanoxidil lotion (Spectral.DNC-N®) in 6 months: